Entropy on abelian groups: Introduction

+and instead of finite subgroups $F$ of $G$ just non-empty finite \emph{subsets} $F$ of $G$.
+Therefore, Peters' algebraic entropy may have non-zero values also for torsion-free abelian groups.

-Since $T_n^-(\phi,F)=T_n(\phi^{-1},F)$, the definition by Peters for automorphisms $\phi$ of abelian groups $G$ can be given also using $T_n(\phi,F)$.
-The approach using $T_n(\phi,F)$ has the advantage to be applicable also to endomorphisms $\phi$ (whereas $T_n^-(\phi,F)$ may give rise to an infinite subset of $G$ when $\phi$ is not injective, so one cannot make recourse to $|T_n^-(\phi,F)|$ to define the algebraic entropy).
-So we define the algebraic entropy $h$ for endomorphisms $\phi$ of abelian groups $G$ as follows.
+Obviously, this definition can be given using $T_n(\phi,F)$ as well, since $T_n^-(\phi,F)=T_n(\phi^{-1},F)$.
+The approach with the ``positive'' partial trajectories $T_n(\phi,F)$ has the advantage to be applicable to any endomorphism $\phi$ (whereas $T_n^-(\phi,F)$ may be infinite when $\phi$ is not injective).
+Hence, we define the algebraic entropy $h$ for endomorphisms $\phi$ of abelian groups $G$ as follows.